top of page

 3. Realize it’s your divine assignment to let go.
 Author Stephen Covey said it simply: “Begin with the end in mind.”
 Arrows weren’t designed to stick around and enjoy the comforts of a well-stocked, air-conditioned quiver.
 Children weren’t made for permanent residence in your house.
 Aim and let go.
 If you don’t let go, will your children ever grow up and become the people God created them to be?

-4. Letting go means you establish one or two very strategic relationships with those who are ahead of you in the parenting journey and ask them to mentor you in letting go.
+4. Letting go means establishing one or two very strategic relationships with those who are ahead of you in the parenting journey and asking them to mentor you in letting go.
 One mentor in Barbara’s life was a good friend, Jane Ann Smith, who also had six children.
 Her advice to us was this: Your children need you to get smaller in their lives, not bigger.
 Gradually pull away and let them make their own decisions.
+Get smaller!

-I know we are somewhat unique because we hosted a nationally syndicated radio program on marriage and family for over twenty years, but I never expected that it would be a liability, but it was.
+I know we are somewhat unique because we hosted a nationally syndicated radio program on marriage and family for over 26 years, but I never expected that it could be a liability.
+But it was.
 One day one of our children said, “We’ve heard your stuff and listened to your lessons.
 It’s time for the teaching daddy to retire … we just want a relationship with you and Mom.”

-This was unnatural for us.
+This was very unnatural for us.
 For so long we’d been giving advice, direction and wisdom it was hard to stop.
-We all make mistakes letting go.
+We all make mistakes in letting go.

-If they ask for help, give it, but do not overdo it!
+If they ask for help, give it, but don’t overdo it!
 Better to have them wanting more of you, not less.

 6. Letting go means giving up control and manipulation of your child.
-Instead, take up the cheerleading and fan mode.
-(More on that next week in part three.)
-Whether they are single, or married with a brood of children, when in doubt, button your lips.
-Don’t make that “judgment” or observation…don’t give your child what you consider really “helpful hints.”
+Instead, take up the cheerleading role.
+Whether they are single or married with a brood of children, when in doubt button your lips.
+Don’t make that verbal judgment or observation … don’t give your child what you consider really “helpful hints.”

 Repeat after me: LET GO AND DON’T CONTROL.

 7. Letting go doesn’t mean you abandon your relationship with your child and “go dark.”
 It doesn’t mean you give up on the relationship and absolve yourself of all responsibility for developing a relationship.
-Yes, call your children from time to time, but not every day.
+Yes, call your children from time to time, but be careful about calling every day.

-After one of our children married, she came to me and expressed the need for a “Daddy-Daughter Date.”
+After one of our children married, she came to me and expressed the need for a “daddy-daughter date” like we used to have when she was growing up.
 She told me she’d talked with her hubby about it.
 They knew we didn’t want to interfere in their marriage and family, but I’d gone a little too far in letting go, so she came with a gentle invitation for more time.

 For example, rehab programs have their place in helping a child get free from addictions, but they can also prey on a parent’s sense of responsibility for their sheep.
-I know of one woman who went through rehab programs that cost $30,000-$50,000 per stay … eight times!
+I know of one woman who went through rehab programs that cost $30,000-$50,000 per stay … eight times at her parents’ expense!
 It was clear her parents were trying to protect her, but they weren’t letting her hit bottom and grow up.
 You may not like this, but it may be best to let your adult child hit the wall and feel the consequences.

 9. Letting go means that if both parents are involved, they should sing off the same song sheet.
 Even if you are divorced, your child needs parents who stand together, provide love, and are in agreement.

-10. Letting go may mean you “gently” coach and/or correct other parents you know when they are overstep in their child’s life.
+10. Letting go may mean you gently coach and/or correct other parents you know when they overstep in their child’s life.

 Help one another in areas of weakness.
-Keep your teachability quotient high…it’s the best route to growth with God and relationships.
+Share the lessons you are learning.
+Keep your teachability quotient high … it’s the best route to growth with God and relationships.

-Homework Application: One thought driven home is better than three left on base.
-So here’s your assignment should you choose to accept it:
+Homework Application: Here’s your assignment should you choose to accept it:

 2. Ask your adult children: